GoogleCloudPlatform/healthcare/deploy/README.md

 "Base" projects such as central `devops`, `audit` and `forseti` projects go through each phase as a group to handle dependencies among themselves.
-Once the base projects have been specified, each data hosting project is deployed from beginning till end.
+Once the base projects have been deployed, each data hosting project is deployed from beginning till end.

-Additionally, individual deployments in a project can be customized with any valid [Terraform JSON](https://www.terraform.io/docs/configuration/syntax-json.html) configs through the `terraform_deployments` field.
+Additionally, individual deployments in a project can be customized with any valid [Terraform JSON](https://www.terraform.io/docs/configuration/syntax-json.html) syntax through the `terraform_deployments` field.
 See the schema file for more details on supported deployments.

 ### Phase 1: Project